-AUPD presents the following programs to all faculty, staff, and students upon request and at the request of resident assistants in the residence halls.
-These programs address specific needs of the audience and focus on individuals taking personal responsibility for their safety, avoiding unsafe situations, and using AUPD services.
-These sessions can be arranged by emailing the University Police at dps@american.edu or calling the Crime Prevention Coordinator at 202-885-2563.
+AU DPS presents customized crime prevention programs to community members, groups and events upon request, such as residence halls and new student orientation.
+These programs address specific needs of the audience and focus on identifying safety risks, avoiding unsafe situations, and using AU DPS services.
+These sessions can be arranged by emailing the Police Department at dps@american.edu or calling the Crime Prevention Unit at 202-885-2563.